prateektanwar1/Portfolio_supply_chain_projects/README.md

-# 📦 Prateek Tanwar – Procurement & Supply Chain Portfolio
+# 📦 Prateek Tanwar – Strategic Sourcing & Supplier Development Portfolio

 Welcome!
 I'm **Prateek Tanwar**, a procurement and material planning professional with more than 3.5 years of experience in ERP-driven sourcing, supply chain optimisation and sustainable supplier development.
 This portfolio showcases selected projects that delivered measurable impact across cost, quality and risk domains.